Mrowa96/phoenix/README.md

 ## TODO

+- move domain
+- add data and layout improvements to projects
 - work on a11y for projects
 - basic e2e tests
 - analize if rem is good unit to use for offsets etc
 - fix reader mode on homepage
 - try again to use custom-media feature for breakpoints
 - fix issue with scrolling to homepage section
+- fix scrollbar on safari